tinymce/tinymce-docs/rtc/introduction.md

 ## Presence API

 The RTC plugin comes with a presence API that enables tracking when users enter/leave the session.
 The only user information shared over the wire is the user id stored in the JWT `sub` claim.
-Other details like the users full name is resolved locally so the {{site.cloudname}} will never see who is actually connecting.
-There are currently 8 distinct caret colors assigned to each connecting user.
-More than 8 users can still connect but then the colors will be reused.
+Other details such as the user's full name is resolved locally so the {{site.cloudname}} will never see who is actually connecting.
+There are currently 8 distinct caret colors which can be assigned to a connecting user.
+More than 8 users can still connect, but then the colors will be reused.

 ## End-to-end encryption